Sandrino Castec

-Sandrino del Carmen Castec Martínez (born 18 June 1960) is a Chilean former footballer who played as a forward for clubs in Chile and Mexico.
+Sandrino del Carmen Castec Martínez (18 June 1960 – 11 December 2024) was a Chilean footballer who played as a forward for clubs in Chile and Mexico.

 Club career

-A historical player of Universidad de Chile, Castec came to the youth system at the age of fourteen and made his professional debut in 1977 thanks to the coach Luis Ibarra, staying with the club until 1984.
+As a player of Universidad de Chile, Castec came to the youth system at the age of fourteen and made his professional debut in 1977 thanks to the coach Luis Ibarra, staying with the club until 1984.
 He had another two stints with the club in 1986–87 and 1989.
 In total, he made 201 appearances and scored 61 goals for the club and won the 1979 Copa Polla Gol.

-In his homeland, he also played for Audax Italiano, where he made up a successful pair with Héctor Hoffens, Cobresal and Deportes Valdivia, his last club.
+In Chile, he also played for Audax Italiano, where he made up a successful pair with Héctor Hoffens, Cobresal and Deportes Valdivia, his last club.

-Abroad, he played for Cruz Azul in the Mexican Primera División alongside his compatriot Mariano Puyol.
+In Mexico, he played for Cruz Azul in the Mexican Primera División alongside his compatriot Mariano Puyol.

 International career

 Castec made seven appearances for the Chile national team between 1980 and 1983.
 He scored a well remembered goal by chilena kick in a 2–2 draw against Argentina on 18 September 1980, the independence day of Chile.